-3 Impossibility without Orientation
+3. Impossibility without orientation

 In this section we consider the case where sensors are unoriented.
-We show that there is no algorithm for barrier coverage in the SSYNC model with $\bar{n}$ sensors.
+We show that there is no algorithm solving the barrier coverage in the SSYNC model with \bar{n} sensors; since an adversary in the ASYNC model has at least the power it has in the SSYNC model, obviously this impossibility result also holds for the ASYNC model.

-We give an adversary argument, by creating input arrangements and activation schedules that force any algorithm in the SSYNC model to either not terminate, or terminate without coverage.
-All movements will be assumed to be rigid; a sensor can always reach the destination it has computed.
-We focus on three types of sensors (see Figure 1): (a) sensors that have an overlap on one side, and a gap on the other side, (b) sensors that are attached to the next sensor on one side and a gap on the other side and (c) sensors that have an overlap on one side and are attached to the next sensor on the other side.
+We give an adversary argument, by creating input arrangements and activation schedules that force any algorithm in the Ssync model to either not terminate, or terminate without coverage.
+This result is obtained even assuming that the movements are rigid; i.e., a sensor can always reach the destination it has computed.

+We focus on three types of sensors (see Fig. 1): (a) sensors that have an overlap on one side, and a coverage gap (or a gap for short) on the other side, (b) sensors that are attached to the next sensor on one side and a gap on the other side and (c) sensors that have an overlap on one side and are attached to the next sensor on the other side.
 Any algorithm for barrier coverage must specify rules for movement in each of these situations.
-Note that with 2r visibility range, sensors can only determine whether there exists a gap with a neighboring sensor but cannot determine anything about the length of such a gap.
+Note that, with 2r visibility range, sensors can only determine whether there exists a gap with a neighboring sensor but cannot determine anything about the length of such a gap.
 Thus, the magnitude of the movement of a sensor can only be a function of an overlap, if any, with a neighboring sensor, and cannot be a function of the length of an adjacent gap.
 We show that there exist arrangements and activation schedules for the sensors that defeat all possible combinations of these rules.